taksug229/soccer-metrics/README.md

 ### Data
 I used datasets that were available from a betting [site](http://www.football-data.co.uk/) in the UK.

 It contained a total of 40 CSV files.
-There were 14466 Rose and 80 Columns of pre-process data.
+There were 14466 Rows and 80 Columns of pre-process data.

 I filtered out;
 1) columns that had less than 1% null values,